 Marketing campaigns can be about more than just products and market segments.

 Since customers don't stay in one place in the marketing funnel, it's only sometimes helpful to design an outbound marketing campaign around reaching a particular kind of customer.
 And you miss sales by limiting your marketing and sales efforts to a single product.
-Instead, marketing and sales, that is, outbound marketing and inbound marketing, must focus on winning over decision-makers, not just publicizing and selling products.
+Instead, marketing and sales, that is, outbound marketing and inbound marketing, and prospecting must focus on winning over decision-makers, not just publicizing and selling products.